 In a document released by House Committee Ways and Means on Monday, the tax initiative would help increase the tax rate on long-term capital gains to 25 percent from 20 percent for specific high-income earners.
 This would also apply to the Surtax on net investment income, increasing the United States capital gains and dividends tax rate from 25 percent to 28.8 percent for only wealthy crypto users.

-Similarly, the tax initiative would include cryptocurrencies or digital assets to the “wash sale.”
+Similarly, the tax initiative would include cryptocurrencies or digital assets in the “wash sale.”
 Before now, the rule used to be for stock and other securities alone but now intends to include virtual assets.
 This is an effort to fight avoidance of capital gains, the loopholes created by the existing tax laws under the IRS that consider crypto assets as property.

 What Is the ‘Wash Sale’ Rule?